COSMO-ORG/fieldextra-wiki/Planning.md

        > add model lapse rate as option
        > add option to apply operator on grid points instead of locations, and to define a reference topography
-     + [-> 12.2.0] [jmb;1w;INCA] [issue #5]
-       New voper for PBL translation
-       > interpolation on a set of levels defined by an external HEIGHT field
-       > interpolation using an external reference topography
-       > interpolation using HPBL and HSL information
-       > interpolation using model lapse rate information
      + [-> 12.2.0] [jmb;1w] [issue #6]
        Implement RTTOV release 7 (besides release 11.2)
      + [-> 12.2.0] [jmb;3d;request from Daniel] [issue #7]